kcmoliveira/skipchallenge/README.md

 | creating restaurants | **restaurants**/RestaurantRestTest.java |
 | creating products for the restaurants | **products**/ProductsRestTest.java |
 | order products | **orders**/OrdersRestTest.java |

+# Important
+  - The RabbitMQ is not implemented yet;
+  - Because of the time, the restaurant authentication part uses the password in the restaurant table;
+  - Some validations were not implemented, but all of them were marked as TODO;